 Which means I get asked a lot, “WHERE do you find picture book recommendations?”

 - The Horn Book.
-The magazine is fairly expensive (if your library has it available for checkout, I’m totally envious – most libraries have a subscription but don’t circulate it), but if you don’t want to fork over the money for a subscription of your own, their blog is a complete treasure trove.
+The magazine is fairly expensive (if your library has it available for checkout, I’m totally envious – most libraries have a subscription but don’t circulate it), but if you don’t want to fork over the money for a subscription of your own, their blog is a complete treasure trove of amazing book recommendations.
 I love the “Recommended Books” column with both reviews and round-ups, and I especially love the “Calling Caldecott” section that focuses exclusively on picture books (the comment section is amazing).
 Right now, you can get free access here!

 - The Cybils Shortlists.
 Every year, a team of bloggers, writers, and librarians reads an enormous pile of nominated books and comes up with a list of a half dozen 5-7 of the best books in a genre.
-Check out the book lists for a whole slew of winners.
+Check out the book lists for a whole slew of winning book recommendations.

 - Amazon.
-I love their Books of the Month lists (in part because they aren’t huge) and I also look up my favorite books and then see what other books are recommended based on that title.
+I love their Books of the Month lists (in part because they aren’t huge) and I also look up my favorite books and then see the other book recommendations based on that book.

 - State Book Awards.
 I think it’s almost impossible to be a librarian who doesn’t love a good book list.
 And so many states put together tremendously good ones.
 For picture books, check out the Texas 2×2, Arkansas Diamond, Illinois Monarch, Kansas Bill Martin Jr., South Dakota Prairie Bud, New Hampshire Lady Bug, Maine Chickadee, Delaware Diamonds, Indiana Young Hoosiers, Washington Children’s Choice, and Wyoming Buckaroo.
 Whew.
 And considering how many of these book awards have been going on for years, you’ll be DROWNING in possibilities.